eklem/OfflineNotesJs/README.md

 # OfflineNotesJs
-Notes-application that only stores your notes in IndexedDb locally
+Notes-application that only stores your notes in localstorage.